AJ-Wuu/CodeBlood/List/README.md

 * Build an array of LinkedList: ```LinkedList<Integer>[] array = new LinkedList[n];```
 * Build empty List<List<Integer>>: ```List<List<Integer>> result = new LinkedList<>(); OR List<List<Integer>> result = new LinkedList<List<Integer>>();```
 * Build list using Arrays: ```Arrays.asList(x,y,z);```
+  * `List.of()` is immutable, meaning its size and elements cannot be modified after creation, and it doesn't allow Null
+  * `Arrays.asList()` is fix-sized but modifiable, meaning its element can be changes (and it is **backed by the original array, so any changes to elements of the list will affect the underlying array and vice versa**), and it allows Null
 * Convert LinkedList<int[]> to int[][]: ```list.toArray(new int[list.size()][]);```
 * Convert int[] to LinkedList<Integer>: ```Arrays.asList(array);```
 * Initialize list: ```List<Double> temp = new LinkedList<Double>(Arrays.asList(1.0, 2.0));```